rlrlaa123/rlrlaa123.github.io/aboutme.md

 title: About Me
 ---

-### I'm starting to post everything I studied and learned about programming:
+### I'm starting to post everything I study and learn about programming:

 * Interested in:
   * _Django_